According to Kleiner Perkins’ 2018 Internet Trends report, consumers are spending a record amount of time (almost six hours!) online per day.

 There is no black-and-white answer to how to execute a successful paid content distribution strategy.
 Often the answer lies somewhere in the middle, where you can tap several channels at once to create a holistic communication strategy.

-Two sub-channels worth exploring:
+Three sub-channels worth exploring:

 - Programmatic native advertising through platforms allows you to target only specific audiences based on their content consumption.
 Importantly, programmatic channels and price campaigns can be optimized with tangible success metrics that are more precise than just clicks (i.e., time-on-site, completed video views, or conversions).